yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/Week-2-Assignments.md

 ###Reading
 Read Chapter 4 of *Agile Web Development with Rails 4th Ed.* (it's in the shared Google Docs folder).
 (We'll read Chapters 2 - 3 for Assignment 6, so you can skip them for now if you want.)

-You may optionally want to look at [Ruby section of the resources page](https://github.com/yale-stc-developer-curriculum/YEI-STC-Bootcamp-2013/wiki/Resources#ruby) for more reading.
+You may optionally want to look at [Ruby section of the resources page](Resources#ruby) for more reading.
 Below are selected suggestions from that page:

-* If you want a clearly written intro to programming concepts (using Ruby), I suggest [Learn to Program](http://pine.fm/LearnToProgram/) by Chris Pine
+* If you want a clearly written intro to programming concepts (using Ruby), I suggest [Learn to Program](http://pine.fm/LearnToProgram/) by Chris Pine.
+We've gone through Chapter 6 already.
-  * There's an e-book version in the shared Google Docs folder
 * If you want something quirky and fun, I suggest [Why's Poignant Guide Chapter](http://mislav.uniqpath.com/poignant-guide/book/)
-* For a more advanced / complete treatment of the Ruby language (if you're feeling adventurous), I suggest [Programming Ruby (The Pickaxe Book)](http://pragprog.com/book/ruby4/programming-ruby-1-9-2-0).
-This is also a great reference book if you have questions about a specific part of the language.
-  * There's an e-book version in the shared Google Docs folder

 ###Koans
-Your assignment is to complete a portion of the [Ruby Koans](http://rubykoans.com) (see note below before downloading).
-Specifically, you should complete all the koans through the section (i.e. file) called `about_iteration.rb`.
+Your assignment is to complete a portion of the [Ruby Koans](http://rubykoans.com).
+Specifically, you should complete all the koans through the section (i.e. file) called `triangele_project.rb` (~1/2 of them).

 If you would like to have them run automatically, you could try to use the trick described here: https://github.com/neo/ruby_koans/#running-the-koans-automatically

-Sometimes a "point" comes from completing multiple lines - pay close attention to which line the koan is pointing to to prevent frustration.
+Sometimes a "point" comes from completing multiple lines - pay close attention to which line the koan is pointing at to prevent frustration.

 If you don't understand something in the koans, you should try these in order: